-Nearly 60 Lynchburg College students will be studying abroad during winter break in a variety of cultures and climes.
+Nearly 60 University of Lynchburg students will be studying abroad during winter break in a variety of cultures and climes.

 Dr. Sabita Manian, professor of political science and international relations, and Dr. Brian Crim, assistant professor of history, will take 12 students to India for a service learning experience, “The Indian NGO Community and its Relief Efforts.”
 Students will participate in relief and recovery efforts in the tsunami-ravaged eastern coast in proximity to the bustling Indian city of Chennai.
 The 15-day program will also include visits to ruins, temples, state parks, and the world famous Taj Mahal.